Harshita1-rgb/Harshita1-rgb/README.md

 👋 Hello, I’m Subra Harshita Nistala

-🎓 Computer Engineering + MBA Tech student at NMIMS Mumbai (Class of 2027) 🌱 Exploring the power of AI, ML, NLP, and Deep Learning to create real-world impact
+🎓 Computer Engineering + MBA Tech student at NMIMS Mumbai (Class of 2027) 🌱 Exploring the power of AI, ML, NLP, and Deep Learning to create meaningful, real-world impact

 🔍 About Me

 I’m not just studying technology — I’m building with it.
-From crafting deep learning models for Alzheimer’s detection to developing AI-powered quality assessment tools, I’m driven by a passion to turn data into meaningful solutions.
+From designing deep learning models for Alzheimer’s detection to developing AI-driven quality assessment tools, I’m passionate about turning data into actionable intelligence.

-💬 I believe in blending research, business analytics, and innovation to bridge the gap between AI models and real-world decision-making.
+💬 I love blending research, analytics, and innovation to bridge the gap between AI models and real-world business decisions.

 🧠 Current Research & Projects
 📄 Publications & Research Work

 🧩 Alzheimer’s Disease Classification using Deep Learning with Metaheuristic Optimization — Accepted at IEEE ICERECT 2025